 Industrial processes are typically nonlinear, time-varying and uncertain, to which active disturbance rejection control (ADRC) has been shown to be an effective solution.
 The control design becomes even more challenging in the presence of time delay.
 In this paper, a novel modification of ADRC is proposed so that good disturbance rejection is achieved while maintaining system stability.
 The proposed design is shown to be more effective than the standard ADRC design for time-delay systems and is also a unified solution for stable, critical stable and unstable systems with time delay.
 Simulation and test results show the effectiveness and practicality of the proposed design.
 Linear matrix inequality (LMI) based stability analysis is provided as well.

 Zhao, Shen and Gao, Zhiqiang, "Modified active disturbance rejection control for time-delay systems" (2014).
-Electrical Engineering & Computer Science Faculty Publications.
+Electrical and Computer Engineering Faculty Publications.
 281.

 NOTICE: this is the author’s version of a work that was accepted for publication in ISA Transactions.
 Changes resulting from the publishing process, such as peer review, editing, corrections, structural formatting, and other quality control mechanisms may not be reflected in this document.
 Changes may have been made to this work since it was submitted for publication.
 A definitive version was subsequently published in ISA Transactions, 53, 4, (07-02-2014); 10.1016/j.isatra.2013.09.013